 Drug Evaluation Committee 2008-45 Provision of Clinical Trial Information to Patients before Clinical Trial Agreement

-Related classification: clinical trial contracting procedures
+Related classification: Clinical trial contract procedures

-Revised publication date: Mar.
-2021
+Revised publication date: Mar 2021

 Question

-In one clinical trial, there was a record in the medical record that a physician verbally explained the trial to a potential patient before the contract was signed.
+In one clinical trial, there was a record in the medical record that a physician explained the trial orally to a potential patient before the contract was signed.
 Is it acceptable to explain the clinical trial to the patient before the contract is signed?

 I believe that there are cases in which a clinical trial is introduced to a patient as part of his or her treatment.
 Also, please tell us if there are any points to note when discussing clinical trials with patients before signing a contract.

-You are concerned about the fact that there is a statement that the potential subject patient was given a verbal explanation of the clinical trial, but since there are various possible explanations of a clinical trial, we suggest that you ask the doctor what kind of explanation was actually given to the patient.
+You are concerned about the fact that there is a statement that the potential subject patient was given a verbal explanation of the clinical trial, but since there are various possible explanations of clinical trials, we suggest that you ask the doctor what kind of explanation was actually given to the patient.

-Reason for revision of opinion
+Reason for revision

 The National Institute of Health Sciences (NIHS), where Japic, UMIN, etc. can be searched together, has been added as a place where information can be disclosed.
 (March 2012)